 Technical Description: A layer 4 in.
 (10 cm) thick starting within 6 in.
 (15 cm) of the soil surface with a matrix value of 3 or less and chroma of 1 or less.
-At least 70 percent of the visible soil particles must be covered, coated, or similarly masked with organic material.
+When viewed with a 10- or 15-power hand lens, at least 70 percent of the visible soil particles must be masked with organic material.
+When viewed without a hand lens, the material appears to be nearly 100 percent masked.
 The matrix color of the layer immediately below the dark layer must have the same colors as those described above or any color that has a chroma of 2 or less.